Swiftaff/rollup-iconify-svg/README.md

 ### Rollup plugin options

 -   targets: an array of options for each set of icons you wish to save.
 Normally just one.
     -   src: either a path (string) to the folder to search, or array of paths (strings).
 If undefined it will default to 'src'
     -   dest: the filepath (string) where you want the icons saved
     -   if the dest is a directory rather than a file ending in ".js" then the plugin will run in experimental mode to save SVGs as files for embedding, instead of the default JS object.
 Not able to automatically style svg colours with this approach though.
--
+-   commonJs: (optional) By default is false so you can easily embed your icons into svelte using ES6 import syntax, but set it to true if you wish to 'require' the file instead

 ### Example usage in svelte using the @html feature